vithursant/vithursant.github.io/_posts/2019-05-28-dhp-softmax.md

 comments: true
 ---

+<i>Note: To learn more about continual learning, check out my blog post: </i> <a href="https://vithursant.com/continual-learning-overview/" target="_blank">Continual Lifelong Learning with Deep Neural Nets</a>.

 Deep neural networks (DNNs) are known to be prone to "forgetting", which has been coined in the literature as <i>catastrophic forgetting</i> or